GokselOnal/WebDevelopment-Project1/README.md

 Berk Akidil

-I made the CSS and HTML parts of the berk coin page, I made the CSS and HTML parts of the first version at the MainPage, then other friends made modifications on MainPage.
+I made the CSS and HTML parts of the berk coin page, I made the CSS and HTML parts of the first version at the MainPage, then other friends made modifications on MainPage.I made function of validateForm in register js

 -------------------------------
 Göksel